SystemsApproach/tcpcc/algorithm.rst

 not need synchronized clocks, since the timestamp is written and read at the same end of the connection.

-The second extension addresses the problem of TCP’s 32-bit ``SequenceNum`` field wrapping around too soon on a high-speed network.
+This timestamp extensions serves a dual purpose, in that it also provides a means to define a 64-bit sequence number field, addressing the shortcomings of TCP's 32-bit timestamp outlined in Section 2.2.
-Rather than define a new 64-bit sequence number field, TCP uses the 32-bit timestamp just described to effectively extend the sequence number space.
-In other words, TCP decides whether to accept or reject a segment based on a 64-bit identifier that has the ``SequenceNum`` field in the low-order 32 bits and the timestamp in the high-order 32 bits.
+Specifically, TCP decides whether to accept or reject a segment based on a logical 64-bit identifier that has the ``SequenceNum`` field in the low-order 32 bits and the timestamp in the high-order 32 bits.
 Since the timestamp is always increasing, it serves to distinguish between two different incarnations of the same sequence number.
 Note that the timestamp is being used in this setting only to protect against wraparound; it is not treated as part of the sequence number for the purpose of ordering or acknowledging data.

-The third extension allows TCP to advertise a larger window, thereby allowing it to fill larger delay × bandwidth pipes that are made possible by high-speed networks.
-This extension involves an option that defines a *scaling factor* for the advertised window.
-That is, rather than interpreting the number that appears in the ``AdvertisedWindow`` field as indicating how many bytes the sender is allowed to have unacknowledged, this option allows the two sides of TCP to agree that the ``AdvertisedWindow`` field counts larger chunks (e.g., how many 16-byte units of data the sender can have unacknowledged).
-In other words, the window scaling option specifies how many bits each side should left-shift the ``AdvertisedWindow`` field before using its contents to compute an effective window.

-The fourth extension allows TCP to augment its cumulative acknowledgment with selective acknowledgments of any additional segments that have been received but aren’t contiguous with all previously received segments.
+The second extension allows TCP to augment its cumulative acknowledgment with selective acknowledgments of any additional segments that have been received but aren’t contiguous with all previously received segments.
 This is the *selective acknowledgment*, or *SACK*, option.
-When the SACK option is used, the receiver continues to acknowledge segments normally—the meaning of the ``Acknowledge`` field does not change—but it also uses optional fields in the header to acknowledge any additional blocks of received data.
-This allows the sender to retransmit just the segments that are missing according to the selective acknowledgment.
+When the SACK option is used, the receiver continues to acknowledge segments normally—the meaning of the ``Acknowledge`` field does not change—but it also extends the header with additional acknowledges for any blocks received out-of-order.
+This allows the sender to retransmit just the segments that are missing according instead of all the segments that follow a dropped segment.
+Receiving multiple segments out-of-order (after a dropped segment) becomes increasingly likely as networks become faster and the delay × bandwidth product of networks increases.

-Without SACK, there are only two reasonable strategies for a sender.
+Without SACK, there are only two reasonable strategies for a sender to deal with segments that are received out-of-order.
 The pessimistic strategy responds to a timeout by retransmitting not just the segment that timed out, but any segments transmitted subsequently.
 In effect, the pessimistic strategy assumes the worst: that all those segments were lost.
 The disadvantage of the pessimistic strategy is that it may unnecessarily retransmit segments that were successfully received the first time.
 The other strategy is to respond to a timeout by retransmitting only the segment that timed out.
 This optimistic approach assumes the rosiest scenario: that only the one segment has been lost.
 The disadvantage of the optimistic strategy is that it is very slow to recover when a series of consecutive segments has been lost, as might happen when there is congestion.
 It is slow because each segment’s loss is not discovered until the sender receives an ACK for its retransmission of the previous segment.
 This means it consumes one RTT per segment until it has retransmitted all the segments in the lost series.
 With the SACK option, a better strategy is available to the sender: retransmit just the segments that fill the gaps between the segments that have been selectively acknowledged.

-4.3 Additive Increase/Multiplicative Decrease
+4.2 Additive Increase/Multiplicative Decrease
 ---------------------------------------------

 A better way to compute timeouts is a necessary building block, but it